 We will further discuss why bak kut teh is a bad idea for pregnant women and also provide you with a list of other foods that should be avoided by expecting mothers.

 Can Pregnant Women Eat Bak Kut Teh?

 Consumption of bak kut teh by pregnant women can be a threat to them and is very important that they stay away from it at all costs.
-Although you may crave this meal from time to time, while others will advise that you take it in very little proportion, we would recommend that you do not eat it at all.
+Although you may crave this meal from time to time, while others will advise that you take it in very little proportion, we recommend that you do not eat it.

 Bak kut teh contains Chinese herbs that are considered to be too strong for a pregnant woman’s metabolism, it could induce side effects or reactions like vomiting, headaches, high blood pressure, swollen feet, and ankles and this makes it unwise and unhealthy to give in to your bak kut teh cravings.